defisym/OpenFusionExamples/Extensions/FFMpeg/ToInstall/Files/Help/FFMpeg/FFMpeg.md

   - Accurate seek
     - *To avoid display issues usually we should seek to a keyframe, but it may not that accurate.
 If enable this option, after seeking extension will decode frames until reaches the given time stamp, and will be time-consuming*
     - *To make this work, make sure you use seek with flag `AVSEEK_FLAG_BACKWARD`.
 Seek action will use this flag as default so it's transparent to users, but I still note it here as we have an action which allows you to set seek flags...*
+  - Cache
+    - Cache decrypted data over frames
+    - Currently reading decrypt file didn't use a stream (it's provided by another class and FFMpeg only has a memory reader), so it may cost some time to decrypt.
+With this on extension will cache these file in memory over frames instead of reloading

 - Queue
   - *Data is split into packet in FFMpeg, and usually it needs several packets to decode one frame.
 For audio, it's played in another thread and use a callback to ask for more data, so the decoded packets are cached in a queue, and won't add new ones if cached data exceeds this limit.
 However, some formats with higher resolution may need more data to decode, which may exceed the limit (e.g., aida_alpha.mov), then the application will keep waiting forever.
 In this case, extend this limit will solve it.*